Best Places To Stay In Rome For First Time Visitors

 Category: Before your trip

+Do you look for the best places to stay in Rome for first time visitors?
 A city steeped in ancient history, Rome is perfect for a family-friendly getaway.
 Visiting the Italian capital brings history vividly to life, and you can sightsee it simply by strolling, with regular reviving pizza, pasta, and ice-cream stops.
 Check out our tips for enjoying the city the most with your family.
 If you want a customized trip — we do that! every detail arranged to perfection.
 Plus we can get you every upgrade you never knew existed at no extra cost!

-Rome, a place of mythology, gladiators and ice-cream, has an unparalleled hold on the imagination.
+City trip to Rome, a place of mythology, gladiators and ice-cream, has an unparalleled hold on the imagination.
 The city centre feels like an open air museum, the gloriously intact Colosseum rising up at its ancient heart, and with millennia-old ruins and dazzling baroque at every turn.

-What to do in Rome with kids
+What Things to do in Rome With Kids?

 Toddlers: The Palatine encompasses the imperial ruins of ancient palaces, but more importantly, lovely gardens in which toddlers can run around and play; pack a picnic to take it easy and enjoy the greenery.
 What’s more, the Palatine is covered in the same ticket as the Roman Forum and Colosseum, with splendid ruins, and stories of emperors, gladiators and wild animals to inspire your small companions.